python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/how-to-contribute-a-page.md

 Files representing pages are in `.md` (Markdown) format, with all-lowercase filenames and spaces replaced with `-` characters.

 Each page must include required metadata, and optionally additional metadata to modify the appearance of the page.
-The metadata is written in YAML-like key-value pairs, and should be enclosed in triple dashes `---` *at the top of the markdown file*.
+The metadata is written in YAML, and should be enclosed in triple dashes `---` *at the top of the markdown file*.

 **Example:**
 ```yaml